 In the days following Mikhail Gorbachev’s ouster, NATO’s civilian leadership, and military commanders collectively began to consider what the ramifications of the coup for their alliance, its member-nations, and for the military men, their respective commands.
 Romanov was a dyed-in-the-wool hardliner.
 It was generally assumed he would turn his attention to the smoldering situation in the Eastern European satellites once domestic issues back home were settled.

-It was not widely known in April of 1987 exactly how deep of a hole the Soviet Union had placed itself in.
-At home, there was increasing strife in the southern republics and the Baltics.
-The grumblings were not restricted to Armenians and Estonians either.
-Discontent was growing among the general population as well.
+It was not widely known in April of 1987 just how deep of a hole the Soviet Union was in.
+There was increasing strife in the southern republics and the Baltic states.
+The grumblings were not restricted to Armenians and Estonians.
+Vexation was growing in the general population as well.
 Ethnic Russians were beginning to seriously question the Communist Party’s decisions, and motives in ever increasing numbers.
-The economy was teetering on the verge of a total collapse.
-Afghanistan continued to consume inordinate amounts of blood and treasure in exchange for practically nothing in return.
-Soviet influence in Central America and other Third World areas was declining in the face of an aggressive US foreign policy.
+The economy was teetering on the verge of complete collapse although, as a famous Western economist once observed, ‘the Soviet Union is always one wheat harvest away from dissolution.’
+Afghanistan continued to consume an inordinate amount of blood and treasure in exchange for practically nothing in return.
+Soviet influence in Central America and other Third World areas continued to decline in the face of an aggressive US foreign policy.

-War was on the horizon.
+War clouds were gathering on the horizon.